My restaurant is unprofitable. How do I fix it?

 Growth

-The industry benchmark is around 25% annual growth in relation to large restaurants, and this is often done by expanding to new sites.
-However, this isn’t always the case, and may not be the best option for smaller businesses, as opening new locations is often extremely expensive, introduces more complexity and can increase the risk of diminishing returns if each site isn’t managed efficiently.
+The largest players in the sector achieve 25% annual growth, but this done by expanding to new sites.
+This is not necessarily the best strategy for smaller players, who stand to gain more by running a single site really well.
+Opening new locations is often extremely expensive, introduces more complexity and can increase the risk of diminishing returns if each site isn’t managed efficiently.
 For smaller businesses, increasing average customer spend and encouraging repeat business could be more effective growth levers.

 Commercial Optimisation is Key

 Although the data may paint a bleak picture, all is not lost.
-With our clients, those who have achieved margins comparable to the big players have focussed on operational efficiencies designed to run a tighter ship.
+With our clients, those who have achieved margins comparable to the big players have focussed on operational efficiencies and site productivity designed to run a tighter ship and boost margins.

 Businesses that prioritise the points below have a chance to run a successful and profitable business: